whitehole07/space-structure-fem/README.md

 ```

 # Apply loads
-The methods available to apply loads to the structure are here reported.
+The methods available to apply loads to the structure are reported here.

 ## Concentrated loads
 ```MATLAB